Fast fashion trained us to treat clothes as disposable. Buying less can mean looking better.

 The Capsule Wardrobe Philosophy

-The most sustainable wardrobe is one where you wear everything.
-Quality over quantity, versatility over variety.
+The most sustainable wardrobe is one where you wear everything in it.

 Core Principles: